hybri-id/xampp_tools/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The program is packed under xampp_tools.exe package.
-You can also download .bat files alone so fit your needs, they work standalone aswell.
+You can also download .bat files alone to fit your needs, they work standalone aswell.

 ### Prerequisites

-You will need to install XAMPP control panel first (or install it as a service so the scheduler can do the backup task).
+You will need to install XAMPP first (and install MySQL as a service so the scheduler can do the backup task).
 You will also need Visual C++ Redistributables and 7z for database compression.

 1. Get it free at [Visual C++ Redistributables](https://learn.microsoft.com/es-es/cpp/windows/latest-supported-vc-redist?view=msvc-170)